dev-xo/remix-auth-totp/README.md

 )
 ```

+> **Note**
+> You can specify how long a session should last by passing a `maxAge` value in milliseconds, to the strategy options object.
+The default value is `undefined`, which will not persist the session across browsers restarts.
+This is useful for a "Remember me" like feature.

 ### 2. Setting Up the Strategy Options.

 The Strategy Instance requires the following methods: `storeCode`, `sendCode`, `validateCode` and `invalidateCode`.
 It's important to note that all of them are required.